azer/logger/README.md

 Timer log lines will be outputting the elapsed time in time.Duration in a normal terminal, or in int64 format when your program is running on a non-terminal environment.
 See below documentation for more info.

-### JSON Output
+### Structured Output

-When your app isn't running on a terminal, it'll change the output format into:
+When your app isn't running on a terminal, it'll change the output in JSON:

 ```
 { time":"2014-10-04 11:44:22.418595705 -0700 PDT", "package":"database", "level":"INFO", "msg":"Connecting to mysql://azer@localhost:9900/foobar" }